-As early as 1901 mention was made of the transmission of electrical power by means of wireless; for example, the exploding of a mine at a distance.2 In the year 1912 Mr.
+As early as 1901 mention was made of the transmission of electrical power by means of wireless; for example, the exploding of a mine at a distance.
+In the year 1912 Mr.

-1For a brief, popular discussion of the methods of radio photography, see the testimony of Mr. Jenkins before the House Committee on Merchant Marine and Fisheries on H. R. 7357, a bill to regulate radio communication.
+&lt;sup>1For a brief, popular discussion of the methods of radio photography, see the testimony of Mr. Jenkins before the House Committee on Merchant Marine and Fisheries on H. R. 7357, a bill to regulate radio communication.

-Pictorial Magazine, September, 1001.
+&lt;sup>aPictorial Magazine, September, 1901.